-His research interests include digital rhetoric and composition studies of students with disabilities.
-As the father of three sons, the youngest of whom has autism, Elliott is deeply interested in issues of access and accommodation for all students no matter what their perceived limitations.
+His research interests include the dynamics of first-year composition, digital rhetoric and composition studies of students with disabilities.
+As the father of three sons, the youngest of whom has autism, Elliott is deeply interested in issues of access and accommodation for all students.
 He enjoys presenting his work at regional and national conferences and being part of the dialogue of how best to serve all learners.
 His family is broadly interested in autism advocacy.